North Macedonia Tax Calculator (2026)

 Frequently asked questions

-What is the income tax rate in North Macedonia?
+What is the personal income tax rate in North Macedonia?

 North Macedonia has a flat 10% personal income tax rate that applies to all employment income, regardless of how much you earn.
-Before this tax is calculated, you get a personal tax exemption of MKD 123,240, which is deducted from your gross income.
+Before calculating this tax, you get a personal tax exemption of MKD 123,240 deducted from your gross income, so only income above that threshold is taxed.

 How much do I pay in social contributions in North Macedonia?

-As an employee, you pay mandatory social contributions totaling 27% of your gross salary: pension and disability insurance (18.8%), health insurance (7.5%), employment insurance (1.2%), and additional health insurance (0.5%).
-The good news is that all these contributions are tax-deductible, meaning they reduce the amount of income subject to the 10% income tax.
+As an employee in North Macedonia, you pay mandatory social contributions totaling 27% of your gross salary, broken down as: pension and disability insurance (18.8%), health insurance (7.5%), employment insurance (1.2%), and additional health insurance (0.5%).
+The good news is that all these contributions are tax-deductible, meaning they reduce the amount of income subject to the 10% personal income tax.

 Other tax calculators